Best Fishing in Oregon

 Rainbows survive the winters well and trout up to 12 pounds are once again being caught in this large and beautiful lake high in the Cascade Mountains in the upper North Umpqua River drainage east of Roseburg.

 Unfortunately, in 2015 state biologists monitoring the lake caught a single large tui chub, thought by many to have been the result of someone using the live minnows for bait.
 The practice is highly illegal and has resulted in previous explosions of tui chub populations, but it’s too early to say whether the chubs are making an unwelcome comeback.
+In early 2016, ODFW announced that it is seeking funding to stock sterile “tiger trout” (a brown trout-brook trout cross) and possibly later sterile brown trout, both of which feed aggressively on small fish, to help control chubs or other unwelcome species such as shiner minnows.
+The tiger trout are expected to be protected by catch and release rules.

 If you’re driving in, give yourself an hour and a half from Klamath Falls, close to two hours from Bend, two and a half hours from Eugene and at least four hours from the Portland area.
 It’s close to Crater Lake National Park.